JamesG3/Leetcode/AAA(Note for this repository).md

 #### Mathematics
 - 168.Excel Sheet Column Title
 - 476.Number Complement
 - 171.Excel Sheet Column Number
+- 492.Construct the Rectangle

 ### Need to be refreshed
 - Battleship in a Board: checking head horizontally and vertically.
 - Binary Tree Level Order Traversal: recursive solution with a mark of level.